-In conclusion, although the market value of total consumption at initial or final prices can be given some justification as a partial indicator (partial in two ways: a partial ordering; ignoring distribution) of welfare variation, it is of little use for comprehensive and quantitative assessments.
-Particularly limiting is the restriction in most approaches described here to the comparison of bundles or budget sets for given preferences, rather than across different situations involving different preferences.12 Money-metric utilities at the individual level appear more promising in this respect and are the topic of Section 4.
+In conclusion, although the market value of total consumption at initial or final prices can be given some justification as a partial indicator (partial in at least one of two ways: an incomplete ordering; ignoring distribution) of welfare variation, it is of little use for comprehensive and quantitative assessments.
+Particularly limiting is the restriction in most approaches described here to the comparison of bundles or budget sets for given preferences, rather than across different situations involving different preferences.14 Money-metric utilities at the individual level appear more promising in this respect and are the topic of Section 4.